 On this sunny afternoon within Belogradchik fortress there is this young couple approaching me, with an older woman in tow, probably mum.

-But instead of responsive waves and smiles they all blank stare me.
+But instead of responsive waves and smiles, they all blankly stare at me.

 They just stare.